sigilante/moonrise/README.md

 #   Moonrise:  A schematic agent to brighten your night

 Use Moonrise to start a new “empty” Urbit app project using the nested core pattern.
 Import the repo, then simply rename all text and files from `moonrise` to whatever your new agent's name will be.
+Run `./rename.sh new-name` to replace all instances of `moonrise` with `new-name` throughout.

 Moonrise is modestly opinionated but generally straightforward.
 If you are interested in omitting the `++abet` nested-core pattern from your agent, see [Sunrise](https://github.com/sigilante/sunrise).